nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 The master process usually consumes about ~128 MB of RAM all by itself, but you should test this for your application locally.

-Passenger 5 uses a separate request server, which will also have it's own memory needs that you should account for. `thin` and `webrick` only use a single process in most Heroku configurations, so none of the above applies to use those servers (setting WEB_CONCURRENCY does nothing).
+Passenger 5 uses a separate request server and app helper process, which will also have its own memory needs that you should account for.
+The process is the same - run your server locally in production mode and use `ps` to check the RSS output. `thin` and `webrick` only use a single process in most Heroku configurations, so none of the above applies to use those servers (setting WEB_CONCURRENCY does nothing).
 However, using single-process web servers on Heroku can cause major issues if you experience moderate request volume (>60 requests/minute).
 The reasons why are a topic for another day, but suffice it to say - stick with multi-process web servers on Heroku like Unicorn, Puma and Passenger.

 Heroku recommends setting the number of worker processes per dyno based on an environment variable called `WEB_CONCURRENCY`.
 However, they also suggest that most applications will probably have `WEB_CONCURRENCY` set to 3 or 4.
 This just hasn’t been my experience - most Ruby applications would be comfortable at `WEB_CONCURRENCY=2` or even `WEB_CONCURRENCY=1` for 1X dynos.
 For example, for a typical mature Rails application, the app will use about ~250 MB in RAM once it’s warmed up.
 This is a big number (I’ll go into ways to measure it and make it smaller later), but this seems to be the usual size.
 To measure your own, start your Ruby app in production mode on your local machine (this is important - class loading behavior is very different in production), hit the server with a dozen or so requests, click around the site for awhile, and check memory usage with `ps`.